joerivanveen/wp-reading-progress/readme.md

 # WP reading progress

-Light weight fully customizable reading progress bar.
+Light weight fully customizable reading progress bar for WordPress websites.
 Sticks to top, bottom or sticky menu, with fallback for small screens.

 Get it on WordPress: <https://wordpress.org/plugins/wp-reading-progress/>